There are many reasons why an investment in a start-up or high growth company will not be successful.

 A conscious choice has been been made and agreed between the owners (and the investors) of how much of any surplus income is reinvested and how much is extracted as salary, bonuses, dividends or perks.

-As future profits and equity value derive from reinvestment in the business, this aspect tends to become relevant once the business starts to be successful but can lead to huge dissatisfaction if not properly handled.
+As future profits and equity value derive from reinvestment in the business, this aspect tends to become relevant once the business starts to be successful.
+If not properly handled it can lead to huge dissatisfaction.

 Individuals have very different perspectives to risk.
 And risk shows up in a variety of ways.
 There needs to be acknowledgement of the risk profile of each owner and of each director.